frc-west/frc-west.github.io/courses/CSE 1110/Tests/1 - Programs.md

 + By transferring problems into basic math
 + By using sophisticated calculations
 + By executing binary files
-+ By create virtual environments
++ By creating virtual environments

 ### 4. What differentiates a programming language from other languages?